 I've been a professional "media artist" (at least in the eyes of the IRS) since 1980.
-My particular area of experience may be called "immersive place representation," exploring how new media technologies can be used to expand and broaden our sense of place, particularly real (rather than fantasy) places.
+My particular area of experience may be called "place representation," exploring how new media technologies can be used to expand and broaden our sense of place, particularly real (rather than fantasy) places.
+It's both a commitment and a celebration.